My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 However, if you store these, you lose the chewiness inside and the croutons will quickly go stale.

-If you use day old bread for croutons, it produces perfectly crunchy croutons because the bread is usually dryer than fresh.
-But you do lose the chewy insides.
+If you use day old bread for croutons, it produces perfectly crunchy croutons because the bread is dryer than fresh.
+But you also lose the chewy insides.
 If you plan to store the croutons, use day-old bread for more uniformly crunchy croutons.

 How to make stovetop croutons